jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 - DER are generating resources located on the **distribution** system.
 - DER **may or may not** use inverter technology to interface with the ac grid; however, they are distinctly different than BPS-connected inverter-based resources (connected to transmission and sub-transmission levels).

 ---

+**_Generator Shift Factor (GSF)_** A factor to be applied to a generator’s expected change in output to determine the amount of flow contribution that change in output will impose on an identified transmission facility or Flowgate.
+[1]

+---

+## Transmission

+---

+**_Flowgate_** 1.
+A portion of the Transmission system through which the Interchange Distribution Calculator calculates the power flow from Interchange Transactions.
+2. A mathematical construct, comprised of one or more monitored transmission Facilities and optionally one or more contingency Facilities, used to analyze the impact of power flows upon the Bulk Electric System.

+---

+**_Interchange_** Energy transfers that cross Balancing Authority boundaries.
+[1]

+---